 It is important to give a good representation of sulphate formation, since sulphate is an important aerosol component.
 In addition, it competes for the ammonia available to combine with nitric-acid.
-Most models that represent a direct coupling of sulphur chemistry with photochemistry underestimate sulphate levels in winter in Europe.
+Most models that represent only a direct coupling of sulphur chemistry with photochemistry underestimate sulphate levels in winter in Europe.
 This feature can probably be explained by a lack of model calculated oxidants or missing reactions (Kasibhatla et al. 1997).
-Therefore, in addition to the gas phase reaction of OH with SO2 (in CBM-IV) we represent additional oxidation pathways in clouds with a simple first order reaction constant (Rk), which is calculated as function of relative humidity (RH in %) and cloud cover fraction (ε between 0 and 1):
+Therefore, in addition to the gas phase reaction of OH with SO2 (in CBM-IV) we represent additional oxidation pathways in clouds.
+The cloud chemistry routine of LOTOS-EUROS calculates a pH-dependent conversion, making using of dissociation and Henry coefficients, cloud cover and cloud liquid water content in a grid cell.
+Oxidation by O_3 and H_2O_2 are included following the wet phase reactions in Seinfeld and Pandis 2006.